malanski/awari-ulisses-dev/README.md

-# All Activities from Awari Web Development Course
+# All Projects and Activities from Awari Web Development Course

 ## 20 Activities from Awari Full Stack Course